Eye Brow Tattooing Risks and Rewards – the feathering brow trend has firmly taken hold. But is it worth it?

 - You need to choose a reputable, medical-sterilisation savvy Tattooist if you want your eyebrows done.

-- There is a risk of infection if the equipment is not kept sterile or if you have a reaction.
+- You run the risk of infection if the equipment is not sterile or if you have a reaction.

-- You need to wait at least several days before wearing makeup, and carefully follow your Clinician’s instructions as to caring for freshly tattooed brows, including avoiding sun exposure or harsh chemicals.
+- You need to wait at least several days before wearing makeup.
+And you should carefully follow your Clinician’s instructions as to caring for freshly tattooed brows.
+Especially those including avoiding sun exposure or harsh chemicals.

-- As mentioned earlier, the longevity of eyebrow tattoos are definitely one of the more desired aspects of the procedure and also why many people choose this option as a method of enhancing their look.
+- As mentioned earlier, the longevity of eyebrow tattoos are definitely one of the more desired aspects of the procedure.
+That’s why many people choose this option as a method of enhancing their look.

 Eyebrow Tattoo Maintenance